Activation Steering for Aligned Open-ended Generation without Sacrificing Coherence: Introduction

 \begin{enumerate}[leftmargin=5mm] \item We introduce two projection-aware steering methods, \textbf{Steer-to-Target-Projection (StTP)} and \textbf{Steer-to-Mirror-Projection (StMP)}, that selectively intervene on tokens whose projections fall below distribution-derived thresholds, preserving already-aligned tokens.

-\item We evaluate across two threat models (dishonesty and dismissiveness) and two architectures (Llama-3.3-70B, Qwen3-32B), showing that all methods recover target traits to the aligned model level while preserving coherence, with StTP and StMP better preserving capabilities (using both LLM-as-a-judge and judge-independent validation signals).
+\item We evaluate across two threat models (\textit{dishonesty} and \textit{dismissiveness}) and two architectures (Llama-3.3-70B, Qwen3.6-27B), and find that all methods substantially recover the target traits under a malicious system prompt.
+The methods differ mainly in capability preservation: StMP is the most robust and StTP nearly as strong, losing capability only under honesty steering on Llama, whereas uniform steering (SwFC) degrades capabilities the most.

-\item We conduct multi-turn evaluations, finding that StTP and StMP maintain trait expression with less repetition amplification than uniform steering. \end{enumerate}